Women Behind Bars: Gender and Race in US PrisonsVernetta D. Young and Rebecca Reviere

 ABOUT THE AUTHOR

-Vernetta D. Young is associate professor of sociology at Howard University.
-She is coeditor of African American Classics in Criminology and Criminal Justice.
-Rebecca Reviere is associate professor of sociology at Howard University.
+Vernetta D. Young is professor of sociology at Howard University.
+Rebecca Reviere is professor of sociology at Howard University.

 - Equal Rights or Lost Opportunities?